smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
 A developer may use the included `SDLTouchManager` class, or yourself by listening to the `SDLDidReceiveTouchEventNotification` notification.

 !!!
 NOTE
-You must have a valid and approved `appId` in order to recieve touch events.
+You must have a valid and approved `appId` in order to receive touch events.
 !!!

 ### Using SDLTouchManager